CahanLab/BMSC_23/README.md

 # BMSC Multipotency Resource
 The following sections contain scripts and data to demonstrate how the results in the manuscript were generated.

+## Raw Data
+All the raw data is deposit to the GEO database - accession number GSE234540

 ## Scripts and Processed Data
 ### Meta-analysis section
 This section includes scripts and data utilized to generate the results of a meta-analysis involving 20 independent samples collected from six distinct single-cell RNA sequencing studies.